The fluid in the connective tissue spaces is called interstitial fluid.

 Dense connective tissue

-An intriguing study may have discovered more about the interstitium, at least as it exists in dense connective tissue.
-The study was conducted by a group of researchers from various US institutions.
+An intriguing study may have discovered more about the interstitium, as it exists in dense connective tissue.
+A group of researchers surveyed various US institutions.

 The dense connective tissue provides strength where it is needed in the body.
 The tissue contains fibers of a protein called collagen.
 In the traditional view of weaving, these fibers are arranged in a compact arrangement.